 All actions have consequences and there are sanctions for all children who bully others at St Hild's.
-This can include discussions with Mrs Ryder or a member of the Senior Leadership Team, loss of playtimes, removal from rewards or treats (e.g. pantomimes, house point treats), additional work to complete in response to the negative behaviour.
+This can include discussions with Mrs Ryder or a member of the Senior Leadership Team, loss of playtimes, removal from rewards or treats (e.g. pantomimes, Dojo treats), additional work to complete in response to the negative behaviour or internal exclusions.
 Extreme and persistent acts of bullying could result in the temporary exclusion of the bully from school.